Learn the Complete Step-By-Step Process to Get Your Product Ideas Into the Market

 If you already have a patent or prototype, it's a good idea to get a reality check from a professional before you go any further.

-Are You Thinking About Turning Your Idea Over to a Submission Company Hoping They Will Make You Rich?
+Are You Thinking About Turning Your Idea Over to an Invention Submission Company Hoping They Will Make You Rich?

 Who do you think will be more passionate about your invention, you or some invention submission company?
 You of course.
 These companies are working with dozens if not hundreds of ideas from other inventors.
 How much time will they devote to you?
 Likely not much.